jessetane/arborist/README.md

 [![browser support](https://ci.testling.com/jessetane/arborist.png)](https://ci.testling.com/jessetane/arborist)

 ## Why
-Sometimes it's convenient to have hierarchical data in linear list form, sometimes it's not.
-This module lets you transform your data from a linear list to a hierarchical tree and back again.
-It also lets you recursively walk and transform data you already have in a tree.
+Needed a way to visualize hierarchical data stored as a flat list.

 ## How
 The module exports a single class `Arborist`.
+It allows you to:
+* transform datasets from flat lists to hierarchical trees and back again
+* recursively walk and transform hierarchical data structures

 Make yourself an instance:
 ```
 var Arborist = require('arborist');
 var arborist = new Arborist;
 ```
-If you're starting with linear data, use `parent` and `id` to describe a hierarchy:
+If you're starting with list data, use `parent` and `id` to describe a hierarchy:
 ```
 var data = [
   {